fmarino-412/ServerlessFlowBench/readme.md

 * `face_recognition`: detection of face and anger in an image.
 	* `image_recognition`: detection of faces.
 	* `anger_detection`: detection of anger if face found.
-* `cycle_translator`: translation of sentences from any language to english (Open Whisk version not realized).
+* `cycle_translator`: translation of sentences from any language to english (OpenWhisk version not realized).
 	* `loop_controller`: utility to manage more sentence translation at a time.
 	* `language_detection`: detection of the sentence language.
 	* `sentence_translation`: translation to English language.